jvanasco/imagehelper/README.md

 * keys prepended with `save_` are passed on to PIL during the call to `save` (the prefix is removed)
 * you can decide what type of resizing you want.  sometimes you want to crop, other times you want to fit within a box, other times you want to ensure a height or width.  this makes your designers happy.

-2. create an array of image_resizes_selected -- the keys in the above schema you want to resize.
+2. create an array of `image_resizes_selected` -- the keys in the above schema you want to resize.

-3. you can pass these arguments into the routines themselves, or generate a ResizeConfig object an a resize factory that you stash into your app settings.
+3. you can pass these arguments into the routines themselves, or generate a `imagehelper.resizer.ResizerConfig` object or a `imagehelper.resizer.ResizerFactory` that you stash into your application.

-4. If you're saving to S3, create an S3 config object to store your info.  note that you can specify a public and private bucket.
+4. If you're saving to AmazonS3, create an `imagehelper.saver.s3.SaverConfig` config object to store your info.  note that you can specify a public and private bucket.

 * resized thumbnails are saved to the public bucket
 *  the original item is optionally saved to the archive, which is not viewable to the public.  this is so you can do different sizing schemes in the future.